Glossary & Terminology

 Example: If you order today and products arrive in 14 days, the lead time is 14 days.

-Related terms: Supplier lead time, days to order
+Related terms: Supplier lead time, reorder point

 Landed Cost